m-abbas-ansari/Blog/_posts/2022-01-06-yearreview.md

 # The first 40 days.

-_This entry is for the purpose of journalling the progress made from end of Nov 2020 to end of Dec 2020.
-Beginners who are thinking of breaking into the field of Software devlopemnt or Deep Learning may find something useful here._
+_This entry is for  journalling the progress made from the end of Nov 2020 to the end of Dec 2020.
+Beginners who are thinking of breaking into the field of Software development or Deep Learning may find something useful here._

 Let me set the scene here: I took a study gap of a year after my 12th to prepare for JEE and got enough to get BTech CS at JMI.
 I drove to Delhi in the last week of October 2020 to complete the admission procedure in JMI.
 From my JEE exam in Jan 2020 to October 2020, I had given up studying anything related to science or engineering.
 It was an interesting period in which I spent most of the time learning Arabic, Islamic history, Qur'an and getting into Sufi mysticism.
 I returned home in mid-November 2020, realizing that I must start focusing on my career rather than just focusing on the afterlife.